ChessMax/awesome-programming-languages/README.md

 engineer modern language features into C in an evolutionary rather than revolutionary way.
 Java is an example of the revolutionary approach of modernizing C/C++, resulting in a new language rather than an extension of its descendents.
 C++, Fortran 95 and Cobol 9X are examples of the evolutionary approach where modern language features are added and problems fixed within the framework of an existing language.
 - [Carp](https://github.com/carp-lang/Carp) - A statically typed lisp, without a GC, for real-time applications.
 Carp is a small programming language designed to work well for interactive and performance sensitive use cases like games, sound synthesis and visualizations.
 - [Cicada](https://github.com/cicada-lang/cicada) - Cicada language is a dependently typed programming language and an interactive theorem prover.
 The aim of cicada project is to help people understand that developing software and developing mathematics are increasingly the same kind of activity, and people who practices these developments, can learn from each other, and help each other in very good ways.
+- [Cognate](https://github.com/stavromulabeta/cognate) - Cognate is a quasi-concatenative stack oriented language that uses embedded comments to read like English prose.
+It is a dynamic language (yet compiled) and makes great use of combinators and higher order functions.
+Cognate aims to make functional programming simple, readable, and maintainable.
 - [Cone](https://cone.jondgoodwin.com/) - Cone is a fast, fit, friendly, and safe systems programming language.
 Ideal for complex, data-rich programs requiring responsive performance (e.g., 3D).